Teaching activities and leadership

 I have been blending online and face-to-face teaching since I started teaching at Imperial in 2002.
 From 2002 to 2005, I was in the first cohort of Imperial's INSPIRE programme, through which I gained a PGCE in teaching secondary school science, and a great deal of practical experience in classroom and small-group teaching.

-In the first-year Cell Biology and Genetics course, I have recently developed a Team Based Learning exercise with the support of our Learning Technologists (particularly Moira Sarsfield).
-This develops our students' experimental design and statistical skills, and gives them an opportunity to experience a small-scale research project, well before their final year projects.
+In the first-year Cell Biology and Genetics course, I have been ongoingly developing a Team Based Learning exercise with the support of our Learning Technologists (particularly Moira Sarsfield).
+This develops our students' experimental design and statistical skills, and gives them an opportunity to experience a small-scale research project, well before their final-year projects.
+After our teaching and curriculum review in 2018/19, we introduced more miniprojects of this kind to both first- and second-year.

 I am an experienced Perl programmer, competent R user, and I am currently dabbling in Python.
 I have developed Perl packages for teaching and its administration, in particular for the automated grading of Excel practical reports and for the management of Blackboard quiz packages.

-We introduced a Science Communication course in 2012 for final-year Life Sciences students who undertake a dissertation project rather than a research project at the end of their degrees.
-Prof. Stephen Curry and I run this course, with the brilliant contributions of dozens of external speakers, including many alumni of the Department.
+We introduced a Science Communication module in 2012 for final-year Life Sciences students who undertake a dissertation project rather than a research project at the end of their degrees.
+Prof. Stephen Curry and I run this module, with the brilliant contributions of dozens of external speakers, including many alumnx of the Department.

-In this course, we aim to develop an understanding of traditional, modern and emerging methods of science communication.
+In this module, we aim to develop an understanding of traditional, modern and emerging methods of science communication.
 The course has a strong emphasis on the practical use of media, and developing the technical and writing skills needed to use them.
-Something everyone seems to enjoy - staff and students alike! - is the creativity and imagination the course actively encourages.
+Something everyone seems to enjoy - staff and students alike - is the creativity and imagination the module allows for.

-The course offers workshops in podcasting, video and blogging; and fosters critical discussion of media from TV documentaries, through radio, newspapers and blogs, to popular science books.
+The module offers workshops in podcasting, video and blogging; and fosters critical discussion of media from TV documentaries, through radio, newspapers and blogs, to popular science books.
 In particular, I have developed:

 - A series of 'writing for newspapers' tutorials, where students discuss found articles, have the opportunity to edit the work of students from previous years, and then write and critique their own articles in small groups.